You can learn how to paint wonderful artwork - right at home.

 This beginner's path and set of quick-start projects will walk you through your first paintings step by step.

-On this page, you’ll find ideas of what to paint, the supplies we really need, the fundamentals of good art, and step-by-step tutorials where you learn by doing.
+On this page, you’ll find ideas of what to paint, the supplies we really need, the fundamentals of good art (values, color, composition), and beginner-friendly tutorials where you learn by doing.

-If you’re still deciding which medium to start with or how to get into painting on a budget, see How to Get into Painting for an overview.
+If you’re still deciding which medium to start with or how to get into painting on a budget, see Step #1 How to Get into Painting for an overview.

 Enter the awesome world of art!